 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-With a nice mix of college students, safety from crime, and decent walkability, the neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
-NeighborhoodScout's analysis shows that it rates more highly for a good place for college students to live than 87.5% of the neighborhoods in MI.
+In addition, with a nice mix of college students, safety from crime, and decent walkability, the neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
+NeighborhoodScout's analysis shows that it rates more highly for a good place for college students to live than 87.1% of the neighborhoods in MI.
 This often also means that the area has certain amenities and services geared towards college students, from undergraduates to graduate students.

-Did you know that the neighborhood has more Romanian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Romanian and Finnish ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.1% of this neighborhood's residents have Romanian ancestry.
+In fact, 1.0% of this neighborhood's residents have Romanian ancestry and 1.1% have Finnish ancestry.

 is also pretty special linguistically.
 Significantly, 9.4% of its residents five years old and above primarily speak Polish at home.
 While this may seem like a small percentage, it is higher than 97.9% of the neighborhoods in America.